astra-uu-se/COMPD/README.md

 Paper (TBD add link) can be used to cite COMPD.

 ## License
-PLAID has an Apache 2.0 LICENSE.
-The PLAID team accepts no responsibility or liability for the use of PLAID or any direct or indirect damages arising out of its use.
+COMPD has an Apache 2.0 LICENSE.
+The COMPD team accepts no responsibility or liability for the use of COMPD or any direct or indirect damages arising out of its use.